 My interest is in understanding and managing water quality and ecology of urban watercourses.
 Through the use of benthic macroinvertebrates, I investigate the interactions between these organisms and how they respond to changes in the aquatic environment.

-Cecilia Medupin is a Lecturer in the School of Earth and Environmental Sciences and the Coordinator of the Student Ambassador Programme.
+Cecilia Medupin MIEMA, FHEA is a Lecturer in the Department of Earth and Environmental Sciences, School of Natural Sciences and the Coordinator of the Student Ambassador Programme.
 She completed a BSc degree in Biochemistry at Bayero University, Nigeria and then worked for a Nigerian soft drinks company as a Process Control Officer.
 Following her Masters degree in Pollution and Environmental Control at the University of Manchester, Cecilia worked as an Environmental Auditor for a UK rubber recycling company, Environment Officer with the UK Environment Agency and Environmental Compliance Adviser with Sellafield Limited (Formerly BNFL), Cumbria.
 Upon returning to Nigeria she worked at the National Open University as a Lecturer/Course Coordinator.
 During this time, Cecilia also studied for a PhD at Manchester in the lab of Drs.
 Keith White and James Rothwell examining the impact of point source pollution on an urban river.
 During her PhD programme, Cecilia was nominated for the Volunteer of the Year award in 2015 and, ‘VoluntHero’ in 2016 by the University for her role in public engagement involving citizen science activities related to aquatic ecology.